spring-gradle-plugins/dependency-management-plugin/README.md

 ### Using a bom that is not in Maven Central

-Gradle's pom generation requires any boms referenced in a pom's `<dependencyManagement>` section to be available from Maven Central and publishing will fail if this is not the case.
+In Gradle 2.3 and earlier, pom generation requires any boms referenced in a pom's `<dependencyManagement>` section to be available from Maven Central.
+Publishing will fail if this is not the case.
 To work around this limitation the plugin can be configured to copy a bom into the generated pom rather than importing it:

 ```groovy